Summary

 DSHS combines different data sources across many years to provide an overview of Texas maternal health.
 The data support programs and policymakers monitor trends and make decisions to improve the health of Texas mothers and babies.

 Because of rounding, some numbers in figures, graphs, or written results may not add to the total amount.
 Data and results are based on the most recent data available.
-The dashboard is updated annually.
+The dashboard is updated as new data is available.

 Maternal Mortality: The dashboard presents findings on maternal mortality from DSHS analyses of statewide trends, rates, and population differences.
 In calculating the maternal mortality ratio, DSHS used an enhanced four-step approach and identified maternal deaths that occur during pregnancy or within 42 days postpartum.
 Maternal mortality terminology used in this dashboard include: